ykcoatepe/JapaneseBuddy/README.md

 ## Pedagogy (Can-do + Shadowing)

 Lessons implement a Can-do → Activity → Check loop with short shadowing steps and self-rating (★☆☆/★★☆/★★★), aligned to A1–A2 daily-life Japanese.
 We adapt the **structure** and keep all lesson text/audio **original**.
 → See: [docs/UI_DESIGN_SYSTEM.md](docs/UI_DESIGN_SYSTEM.md) · [docs/LESSONS_PEDAGOGY.md](docs/LESSONS_PEDAGOGY.md)

+## Localization

+String keys live in `L10n.swift` using the `JB.<Area>.<Name>` format.
+Add new keys there and reference them with `NSLocalizedString`.

+To add a language, create a new `*.lproj/Localized.strings` under `JapaneseBuddy/Resources/L10n/` and copy keys from `Base.lproj`.

+After adding a strings file, ensure it is part of the app target via the Xcode file inspector.